hamza1100/Node-Koa-MongoDB-BoilerPlate/README.md

 # How to run

-`1- Clone the project using *git clone -----*`
+1- Clone the project using *git clone -----*

-`2- After cloning, open project in your favorite IDE`
+2- After cloning, open project in your favorite IDE

-`3- run *npm install* to install all the dependencies required for the project`
+3- run *npm install* to install all the dependencies required for the project

-`4- run the project with following command`
+4- run the project with following command:
   *npm run watch*

 # Postman Routes